-The initial research report on GoTo expressed views contrary to the research analysts' privately expressed negative views as described above, and did not disclose those contrary views, including Blodget's belief that GoTo was "interesting" only for the banking fees it could generate.
+The initial research report on GoTo expressed views contrary to privately expressed negative views as described above, and did not disclose those contrary views, including Blodget's belief that GoTo was "interesting" only for the banking fees it could generate.
 As a result, the January 11th research report was fraudulent.